 Here are a few things that may help:

 - Ask the Holy Spirit to help you, to place His desires in your heart.

-- Go through the Secret Place course in the Courts of Heaven Academy to find out more concerning this topic.
+- Go through the Secret Place course in the Courts of Heaven Academy to find out more about this topic.

-- There are many accounts given of Secret Place visits before the messages in the other classes at the Academy as well.
+- There are many accounts given of Secret Place visits in the other classes at the Academy as well.